Amid sex abuse scandal, Catholics say trust in the church is broken

 The grand jury report identified 45 former priests from the Roman Catholic Diocese of Harrisburg among the 301 named as abusers throughout the state.
 This diocese covers 15 counties, 89 parishes, two basilicas and St. Patrick's Cathedral.
 The priests here stand accused of inappropriate touching, sexual grooming, rape and other forms of sexual abuse, according to the grand jury report, which notes that bishops and diocese administrators worked to cover it up.

+To many of the priests in the diocese, the scandal is deeply personal and offensive, Snyder said.
+These were men they knew.
+Some of the priests named had worked with him, they served as mentors or were priests in parishes where he grew up, he said, and the news had left him shaken, angry and frustrated.

+“A lot these days I’ve been praying for the strength to forgive them,” he said.
+“That’s not something I can do alone.
+That kind of forgiveness is divine, and I don’t have it in my nature.
+So I have to rely on the Lord to lead me to that forgiveness.”

-Bishop Ronald Gainer began his homily Friday by quoting from the report, but also emphasized sections that said “much had changed in the past 15 years” with how the church treated allegations of sexual abuse.
+Bishop Ronald Gainer began his homily Friday by quoting from the grand jury report, including sections that said “much had changed in the past 15 years” with how the church treated allegations of sexual abuse.
 The bishop then called for a yearlong effort of repentance, to support healing and regain the trust of the diocese.
 That would include days of fasting, church officials said.

 “We all know the saying, ‘Words are cheap,’” Gainer said, “but my words in these past weeks and my words now at this mass are invested with profound remorse, firm resolve and consistent action that these actions committed by some members of the clergy that violated the innocence and dignity of children must be eliminated from the church’s life.”